pludoo/pludoo/README.md

 # About Me

-I'm a 15y/o from Colorado, currently learning C# and actively becoming better at Game Development 🚀
+I'm a 16y/o from Colorado, currently learning C++ and actively becoming better at programming 🚀

 ## Socials